 Birth injuries occur because of physical harm or any untreated illness that happens at the time of birth.
 Thankfully, these injuries to a newborn are generally only minor.
-But if the extent of the injury is grave, this can lead to serious conditions.
+But if the extent of the injury is grave, this can lead to serious conditions and under these circumstances, you may want to conduct a search online for solicitors for injured baby compensation to make a birth injury claim.

 There’s no way to comfort a parent who has to accept the bad news of their beloved baby suffering a birth injury.
 Fortunately, the medical and legal industry hasn’t turned their backs on these situations.
 If it can be proven the birth injury happened due to negligence by the doctor and medical staff at the time of birth, parents can file a case.
 Read the full article here about medical malpractice.